microsoft/SdnDiagnostics/.github/contributing.md

 - You only need to specify the `FunctionName` property.
 The other properties leverage ArgumentCompleters and will allow you to tab complete to pick a choice.

 # Build validation and testing
 1. To generate a local build of the module, run `.\.build\build.ps1` which will generate an SdnDiagnostics module package to `~\out\build\SdnDiagnostics`.
+    - Recommend to leverage elevated PowerShell or Cmd console and not use the terminal included in VSCode due to odd issues with the PSM1 generation.
 1. Copy the module to `C:\Program Files\WindowsPowerShell\Modules`.
     - Remove any existing modules if they are present.
 1. Import the module using `Import-Module -Name SdnDiagnostics -Force`.
 1. Install the modules to the SDN nodes in the dataplane.
 ```powershell
 $environmentDetails = Get-SdnInfrastructureInfo -NetworkController 'NC01'
 Install-SdnDiagnostics -ComputerName $environmentDetails.FabricNodes